 When you fail to pay a debt, the original creditor may eventually “charge off” the account and sell it to a third-party collection agency for a fraction of the original amount.
 This collection account then appears on your credit report, often alongside the original charged-off account.
 These negative marks can remain on your credit report for up to seven years from the date of the original delinquency, regardless of whether you pay them.
 They significantly lower your credit score and signal to future lenders that you pose a higher credit risk.

 For Veterans, a strong credit score is vital, particularly when utilizing VA loan benefits for homeownership or accessing other financial services tailored to the Military community.
 A collection account, even a small one, can stand in the way of achieving these goals.
+To learn more about navigating these challenges, you can find detailed information on VA loans with bad credit.

 The “Pay for Delete” Strategy Explained